 In Alabama, if you do not present an acceptable form of photo ID, you are entitled to cast a provisional ballot.
 To make sure it counts, you have until 5 p.m. on the Friday after the election to submit an acceptable form of photo ID to the board of registrars.

 Voting If You Have Been Impacted by the Justice System

 Can I vote from jail or prison?

-People who have not been convicted of one of the offenses listed here are eligible to vote from prison or jail.
-They can do so by requesting an absentee ballot (see “How do I vote by absentee ballot?” above).
+People who have not been convicted of one of these offenses are eligible to vote while in prison or jail.
+They can do so if their jail or prison hosts a polling place or else by requesting an absentee ballot (see “How do I vote by absentee ballot?” above).

 Can I vote if I am a returning citizen?

 You may register to vote if you have not been convicted of an offense listed here.

 For all listed offenses other than treason and impeachment, there is a procedure for the restoration of voting rights.
 Some offenses require a pardon for voting rights to be restored.
 Those offenses are listed in the red box here.